Zest-studi-o/P01-Allotment-gardens/README.md

 # CITY GARDENS

-City Gardens website is a website designed to connect potential and active users of the community garden allotments available in Dublin city and how to take the best use of them once taking part.
+City Gardens is a website designed to connect potential and active users of the community garden allotments available in Dublin city and how to take the best use of them once taking part.

 Add an image of the finished site here [amiresponsive](https://ui.dev/amiresponsive) on all device sizes.